elatov/elatov.github.io/_posts/2014-03-13-rhcsa-rhce-chapter-12-system-security.md

     num   pkts bytes target     prot opt in     out     source               destination

-Now from our internal RHEL5 machine let&#8217;s check if we can reach the internet:
+Now from our internal RHEL5 machine let's check if we can reach the internet:

     [root@rhel2 ~]# ping -c 2 google.com
     PING google.com (74.125.239.128) 56(84) bytes of data.